 You have to try and discover it for yourself — this tomato rice is a winner! 🙂

 I know there are regions in Spain that do salt crusted potatoes as well, but they bury it under the sand instead of baking it in the oven.

 When I saw (and tried) this in Lisbon, I knew right away that it would be one of my regular potato side dishes here in Stockholm.

 It’s all about this dish’s simplicity — the salt brings out the natural flavor of potatoes.
 Yum.

 Cakes and Pastries

-A light cake that is perfect for snacks or dessert; and so quick to prepare as well!
+It is a light cake that is perfect for snacks, dessert, or even breakfast, and so quick to prepare as well!

 Almost every region in Portugal has its own way of making this well-loved dessert.

-Unlike other desserts that you normally don’t see during the holidays, this one is even (normally) served as part of the Christmas eve meal.
+Unlike other desserts that you usually don’t see during the holidays, this one is even (typically) served as part of the Christmas eve meal.

 Portuguese rice pudding is a delicious and warm treat that will always have a place in every family gathering.